Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 ## MAC and OOB calculation and Key derivation
 {: #sec_keys }

 For the MAC calculation, the exchanged messages up to the current message are concatenated into the "Messages" field.
-This field consists for each message of the one octet message type, the two-octet length encoding and the CBOR-Encoded message payload.
+This field consists for each message of the one octet message type, the two octet encoding of the length and the CBOR encoded message payload.
 The optional MAC value at the end of the message is omitted for the MAC calculation.
 For the calculation of the MAC_S value, the Messages field also includes the Server Keyshare/Server Completion Response message.
 For MAC_P the Client Finished message is omitted, so both MAC_P and MAC_S have the same input.

 For the following definition \|\| denotes a concatenation.